Montmorency, Victoria: Facilities

 The main commercial street is Were Street.
 A three-storey high ornamental aeration windmill stands at the corner of Were Street and Rattray Road.
 The footpaths of Were Street are inlaid with mosaic pictures representing scenes from oral histories of the suburb.
 This shopping strip is notable for the relatively low proportion of national chain stores and franchises among its businesses.

 There is a second business precinct located 1.1 km to the south east of Were Street, on Grand Boulevard, mainly catering to small offices.
-In Mountain View Road there is an RSL which serves counter meals, a lawn bowls club, and a scout hall with access to the Petrie Park Oval opposite all of these services.
+In Mountain View Road there is an RSL which serves counter meals, a lawn bowls club, and the Montmorency Scout Hall with access to the Petrie Park Oval opposite all of these services.

 Montmorency Football Club, an Australian rules football team, competes in the Northern Football League.
 Its playing field and clubhouse are located at Montmorency Park in the green belt between Para Road and the Plenty River.
 Lower Plenty Football Club are also in the same league and are also based at Montmorency Park.

 Montmorency has hilly parklands adjoining the Plenty River on its western side and several neighbourhood parks, particularly in its south-east sector.

 Public library services are provided by Yarra Plenty Regional Library.
 The nearest libraries are Diamond Valley Library in Greensborough, Watsonia Library and Eltham library.

 Transport

 Montmorency is close to outlying towns and suburbs such as Eltham, Greensborough, Templestowe and Doncaster, for it lies within the main feeder roads to these suburbs.
-The Box Hill 293, Frankston/Melbourne Airport 901 and Glenroy/Eltham 513 bus routes also service the area.
+The Box Hill 293, Frankston/Melbourne Airport 901 and Glenroy/Eltham 513/514 bus routes also service the area.

 It lies on the Hurstbridge Line, and it takes around 48 minutes to reach Montmorency Station from the CBD of Melbourne.